rabbit-castell/GKV-CSE/README.md

 ## How to Contribute

-This archive grows when people share.
-To add missing notes, new PYQs, or cleaner files:
+This repository grows when people share.
+To add missing, new or cleaner files:

 1. **Fork** this repository.
 2. **Upload** your files to the correct semester and subject folder.